mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 Trust-Region Reflective (TRF), which is also the default for :class:`Variogram <skgstat.Variogram>`.
 It uses a valid parameter space as bounds and therefore won't fail in finding parameters.
-You can, hoever, switch to Levenberg-Marquardt by setting the :class:`Variogram.fit_method <skgstat.Variogram.fit_method>` to 'lm'.
+You can, however, switch to Levenberg-Marquardt by setting the :class:`Variogram.fit_method <skgstat.Variogram.fit_method>` to 'lm'.